greasysock/CahasEDI-Core/README.md

 Server/Client to AS2 messaging server for managing EDI partnerships and interpreting messages

+## Frontend

+[CahasEDI-Dashboard](https://github.com/greasysock/CahasEDI-Dashboard) is being developed alongside CahasEDI-Core to be the official frontend for the project.

 #### Disclaimer

 CahasEDI-Core is in very early stages of development and is not ready/intended for use at the moment.